google/codeworld/RequirementChecker.md

   failing check with some arbitrarily chosen hash.
 The failure message will include the correct hash, so you can update the check.

-- `hasSimpleParams`

-  Example:

-      hasSimpleParams: f

-  Checks that `f` is defined as a function, all of whose arguments are plain variables.
-Any use of more complex pattern matching will cause this requirements to fail.
-It will also fail if `f` is not defined, or if its definition isn't a function binding.

-  This is a very specific check that isn't good for anything except a particular range of assignments in the test class.
-You probably shouldn't use it.
-Note that many trivial changes, such as defining `f` in point-free style, or using a lambda, will cause this to fail.

-- `definedByFunction`

-  Example:

-      definedByFunction:
-        variable: var
-        function: func

-  Checks that `var` is defined directly to be `func` applied to some arguments.
-This example was implemented because it was the main point of the test class where we first tried out this feature.
-It probably isn't what you're looking for in more general cases.

 - `notDefined`